Skip to content

-What is Carbon, and why is it important for agriculture?
+What is Carbon, and why is it essential for Agriculture?

 Carbon is a chemical element that plays a crucial role in agriculture and is found in various forms within the agricultural ecosystem.
-It is an essential component of organic matter and organic carbon, which are vital for soil health, crop growth, and sustainable agricultural practices.
+It is essential to organic matter and carbon, vital for soil health, crop growth, and sustainable farming practices.
 Carbon also has significant implications for climate change mitigation and food security.

-In the context of agriculture, organic matter refers to the decaying remains of plants, microbes, and animals, including crop residues, manure, and other organic materials.
-Organic matter contains organic carbon, which is the carbon present in living or once-living organisms.
-Carbon in agricultural soils is influenced by various factors, including land management practices, soil type, climate, and crop rotation.
+In agriculture, organic matter refers to the decaying remains of plants, microbes, and animals, including crop residues, manure, and other organic materials.
+Organic matter contains organic carbon, which is the carbon in living or once-living organisms.
+Various factors, including land management practices, soil type, climate, and crop rotation, influence carbon in agricultural soils.

 Regenerative agricultural practices, such as cover cropping, crop rotation, reduced tillage, and the use of organic fertilisers, contribute to increased soil carbon storage.
 These practices enhance soil health, improve water retention, reduce soil erosion, and promote biological activity in the soil.
 They also increase the resilience of agricultural systems to climate change impacts, such as high temperatures, drought, and extreme weather events.